RubanRavikumar/FaceBook-Clone/README.md

 # React Social Media UI Clone

-This project is a **React-based front-end application** that replicates the look and feel of a social media platform (similar to Facebook).
+This project is a **React-based front-end application** that replicates the look and feel of Facebook.
 It includes modular components for feeds, friends, groups, ads, gaming, events, and more.

 ---